leonardodlana/quadtree-geolocation/README.md

 This structure is beautiful in so many ways, there's a lot of usages that can really improve applications.
 The most common usages are:

 * Optimization of rendering on games
-* Dynamic lighthing effect on games
+* Dynamic lighting effect on games
 * Geolocation
 * Image compression
 * A.I.
 Path finding